RonenNess/dcm_pool/README.md

 ### Cleanup

-The pool with shrink its used memory automatically when there are too many unused objects in pool.
-However, if you want to reduce the pool's size to minimum immediately, you can call:
+The pool will shrink its memory chunk automatically when there are too many unused objects in pool.
+However, if you want to reduce the pool's size immediately, you can call:

 ```cpp
 pool.ClearUnusedMemory();